 At slnlaw, we have helped hundreds of people navigate their non-compete agreements under Massachusetts law.
 Our founding attorney, Emily Smith-Lee, has provided commentary on Massachusetts non-compete agreements to the New York Times, as well as to Super Lawyers Magazine.

 We bring this expertise and experience to every matter.
-We can advise about whether to sign a non compete.
+We can advise about whether to sign a non-compete.
 We can negotiate with your employer to modify or clarify your agreement.
 Finally, if a fight can't be avoided, we can defend you in court against a lawsuit by your former employer.
-You can read some examples of people we have helped with their non compete agreements.
+Read some examples of people we have helped with their non-compete agreements.

 Non Compete Services

-Whether you need a lawyer to review your non compete, help responding to a cease and desist letter, or advice about what you can do after leaving your job, we can help.
-Our non compete lawyers can help you at any stage of a dispute.
-The most common and critical moments for you to seek legal advice are described below.
+Whether you need a lawyer to review your non-compete, help responding to a cease and desist letter, or advice about what you can do after leaving your job, we can help.
+Our non-compete lawyers can help you at any stage of a dispute.
+The most common and critical moments for you to seek legal advice are described in the sections below.

-Consideration of a new non compete.
 When you are offered a new job and asked to sign a restrictive covenant, you now have the right to ten business days to review it and to consult with an attorney.
-We will review whether the agreement includes garden leave and other provisions required under the new Massachusetts non compete law.
+We will review whether the agreement includes garden leave and other provisions required under the new Massachusetts non-compete law.
 Many employers are using free or cost templates from the internet that do not contain all of the required elements.